umd-mith/sg-data/data/intro/clean/introduction.md

-        trailed off and did not quite finish the last letter of a word that was purposely left incomplete or canceled, I have taken the liberty to conjecture and print that letter as if it were completely formed in the manuscript (see, e.g., pages 72-73 in this edition, line 31, where there is enough of an incomplete "u" in the canceled word in manuscript to warrant my transcription of "recou recourse"—in this case, MWS apparently trailed off because she was unsatisfied by the slightly misformed "re" in her first attempt).
+        trailed off and did not quite finish the last letter of a word that was purposely left incomplete or canceled, I have taken the liberty to conjecture and print that letter as if it were completely formed in the manuscript (see, e.g., pages 72--73 in this edition, line 31, where there is enough of an incomplete "u" in the canceled word in manuscript to warrant my transcription of "recou recourse"---in this case, MWS apparently trailed off because she was unsatisfied by the slightly misformed "re" in her first attempt).